 And so when it came to releasing our first single, in 2002, it was important to me that the B-side was just as good as the A-side.
 In the end we possibly took that a bit too far, in that Talk Me Down From 20,000ft actually took longer to record than We Just Make Music For Ourselves.

 This was mainly my fault.
 After years of making music with an old reel to reel four track machine, I had suddenly been introduced (thanks to Hamish) to Cubase and the dizzying possibility of having as many tracks going on in a song as you wanted, and I got carried away.
 At the time I was a bit obsessed with Steve Reich, so wanted to find out what happened if you layered the same Reich-like piano phrase on top of itself multiple times.
-The answer is that you end up with an unholy mess and end up spending as much time editing parts out as you did inserting them in the first place.
+The answer is that you end up with an unholy mess and spend more time editing parts out as you did inserting them in the first place.

 I’m glad we took the time though, because it’s a song I’m still very proud of.
 The lyric is about having a panic attack, something that used to happen to me a lot.
 The main reason I used a plane journey as a metaphor was that I’d recently been to Mexico, had recorded the sound of a flight attendant in Mexico City, and wanted to use it on something.
 Which we did.